hugke729/hugke729.github.io/data/index.md

 [Data link][anha_link]
 [Secondary link][anha_link2]

-__Tidally modulated internal hydraulic flow and mixing over sills in the central Canadian Arctic Archipelago__
+__Tidally modulated internal hydraulic flow and energetics in the central Canadian Arctic Archipelago__
 Please note that this dataset is associated with a paper not yet published
 [Data link][obs_link]
 [Secondary link][obs_link2]